0xKube/Warpack-Masters/docs/_mechanics/rebirth.md

 # Rebirth System

-The rebirth system in Warpack Masters is a core progression mechanic that allows players to reset and start fresh after accumulating 5 losses, while maintaining certain progress aspects.
+The rebirth system in Warpack Masters is a core progression mechanic that allows players to reset and start fresh after accumulating 3 losses, while maintaining certain progress aspects.

 ## When to Rebirth

-Rebirth becomes mandatory when you reach 5 losses.
+Rebirth becomes mandatory when you reach 3 losses.
 At this point, you cannot participate in further battles until you go through the rebirth process.

 ## Rebirth Cost

 Rebirth has an associated cost in STRK tokens (the game's currency):

-- The cost is defined as `REBIRTH_FEE` in the game constants
+- The fee is stored in `GameConfig.rebirth_fee` (defaulted at deploy, adjustable by the world owner; `0` disables charging)
-- You must have enough STRK tokens in your wallet to complete the rebirth
+- STRK address must be configured in `GameConfig` and the caller must have enough STRK approved to the actions contract
+- The same fee is charged on the first-ever spawn, since spawn/rebirth share the initializer

 ## What Resets